 - When a user clicks install from your app's listing, your app must immediately authenticate using OAuth before any other steps occur.

-- Your app must use the setup steps in the integration builder to guide the user through all necessary steps to install the integration.
+- Your app must use the setup steps in the Dev Dashboard to guide the user through all necessary steps to install the integration.

 - All of your app settings and necessary configuration to operate the integration must be built into the integration.
 The user cannot be required to go to a separate application to manage or configure the app.

 - Your app must make use of Envoy's APIs and or webhooks.